syseleven/grav-docs-syseleven-stack/pages/04.Reference/13.secrets/docs.en.md

 ### Access control lists

-By default, secrets and secret containers are accessible for all users of a project (See the [identity and access reference guide](../01.identity-and-access/docs.en.md) for more information about users, groups and projects)
+By default, secrets and secret containers are accessible for all users of a project (See the [identity and access reference guide](../01.identity-and-access/docs.en.md) for more information about users, groups and projects).

 Using access control lists, you can reduce access to certain users or groups.